HTML: The Form Element

 Prepare

-This article provides a good overview of the form element and its attributes that you will use in this activity.
+This article provides a helpful overview of the form element and its attributes, which you will use in this activity.

 Activity Instructions